nilportugues/php-cache/README.md

     cache to your needs.
     Maybe you don't need a fallback mechanism at all!
 This is just an example.

+**1st level cache**
-**1st level cache**: Redis (PredisAdapter) is our main cache, in a dedicated server.
+Redis (PredisAdapter) is our main cache, in a dedicated server.

+**2nd level cache**
-**2nd level cache**: Memcached (MemcachedAdapter) as fallback mechanism, available in the same machine as our PHP script.
+Memcached (MemcachedAdapter) as fallback mechanism, available in the same machine as our PHP script.

+**Application cache**
-**Application cache**: InMemoryAdapter, used to avoid hiting the external caches on repeated operations and is shared by all cache layers.
+InMemoryAdapter, used to avoid hiting the external caches on repeated operations and is shared by all cache layers.
+This comes enabled by default so you don't need to worry at all and is shared among all layers.

 #### 5.1.
 Configuration